You are 6 weeks pregnant!

 Your developing body

-Some women don’t feel pregnant at this stage, while others will be reminded of the ‘pleasures’ of pregnancy, such as morning sickness, which seems to happen all day (and night), extreme tiredness (almost like jet-leg) and needing the loo more often.
+Some women don’t feel pregnant during week six, while others will be reminded of the ‘pleasures’ of pregnancy, such as morning sickness, which seems to happen all day (and night), extreme tiredness (almost like jet-leg) and needing the loo more often.
 These can all be tricky ailments if nobody knows you are pregnant at work.
 Try to rest as much as possible when you get home from work and consider telling one trusted colleague you are pregnant, who can help with excuses when everybody goes for after work drinks.

 The reason you feel so tired is because your body is under enormous pressure not only helping your baby develop but also making the placenta that will be your baby’s support system throughout the pregnancy.
 Early nights, a healthy diet (see a healthy diet for mums-to-be) and a supportive partner can really help.
 This stage does not last forever and as your body gets used to being pregnant you will start to feel less tired.
 Indeed, some women report having more energy than normal during their second trimester.